saumyamehta17/mock-server/README.md

 ### Assumption

-Along with basic validations, I added `path` & `method`(HTTP Verb) uniqueness so that client could create duplicate endpoint.
+Along with basic validations, I added `path` & `method`(HTTP Verb) uniqueness so that client could not create duplicate endpoint.

 ### Steps to run :